blockforgewp/blockforge-wp/README.md

 - License keys, secrets, credentials, or financial information.
 - Any files intended only for paid customers.

-The commercial package will be distributed through Lemon Squeezy once the store is approved and the product is available.
+The commercial package is distributed through Lemon Squeezy after purchase.

 ## Support

-Early Access customers will receive 30 days of basic support after purchase.
+Early Access customers receive 30 days of basic support after purchase.

 Basic support includes help with: